 These were all free crochet doily patterns during this collection roundup and may be subject to change.

 Yarn: Vanna’s Choice

 This easy to crochet doily is perfect to display on a table-top under a centerpiece, or more!
-It uses a four weight yarn, so it works up quickly and beautifully.
+It uses a four weight yarn and basic crochet stitches, so it works up quickly and beautifully.

 Designer: Crochet in Paternoster